Boshers Ltd | Specialist Insurance Solutions

 This terms of business (TOB) refers to both Consumers & Commercial Customers.
 A Consumer is any natural person who is acting for purposes which are outside his trade or profession.
 A Commercial Customer is a customer who is not a consumer.

 We are an independent insurance intermediary who acts on our customers’ behalf in arranging insurance.
 Our service includes advising you on your insurance needs; arranging your insurance cover with insurers to meet your requirements; and helping you with any ongoing changes you have to make.
 As part of our service, we will assist you with any claim you need to make and tell you what your responsibilities are in relation to making claims.
+In respect of any finance facility we offer, you will not receive advice or a recommendation from us and you will need to make your own choice as to suitability and affordability.

 We usually offer advice from a limited number of insurers, from which we select a policy to meet your particular needs.
 In other circumstances we offer the policy of a single insurer as set out below.
 We are not contractually obliged to conduct business in this way.

 To make sure you get the best offer from insurers, now or at any renewal or at any time and to protect their customers from fraud and to verify your identity, Insurance companies may use publicly available data which they obtain from a variety of sources, including a credit reference agency and other external organisations.
 Their search will appear on your credit report whether or not your applications proceed.
 As well as these searches insurance companies may use a credit check to ascertain the most appropriate payment options for you.
 This credit check will also appear on your credit report whether or not your applications proceed.
-Please contact us if you do NOT consent to a credit check being undertaken, however this may affect our ability to offer instalment facilities to you.
+Please contact us if you do NOT consent to a credit check being undertaken, however this may affect our ability to offer installment facilities to you.
 In relation to the provision of credit, we offer only the facilities provided by insurers, or those of Close Premium Finance Ltd.

 We offer products from a limited number of insurers for: